Nonfatal Drowning Injuries Spiked by 17 Percent in 2021, CPSC Report Says

-If you’re wondering how to keep your young children safe around water this summer, Pool Safely has some tips.
+If you’re wondering how to keep your young children safe around water this summer, the CPSC has some tips:

 - Those who own pools or spas should install barriers to prevent unsupervised kids from accessing them.
 These include door alarms, pool covers, and self-closing, self-latching devices on doors that access the pools and on gates of four-sided fences.